Attention Deficit Hyperactivity Disorder (ADHD)

-Attention Deficit Hyperactivity Disorder (ADHD), a behavioral condition which starts in childhood, comprises of hyperactivity, inattention and impulsivity.
+Attention Deficit Hyperactivity Disorder (ADHD), a behavioral condition that starts in childhood, comprises of hyperactivity, inattention, and impulsivity.
 This impairs the child academically as well as his/her social adaptability.
 Below are some of the most ADHD FAQ – frequently asked questions and their answers, as well as links for more information.

 Characteristics of ADHD have been demonstrated to arise in early childhood for most individuals.
 This disorder is marked by chronic behaviours lasting at least six months with an onset often before seven years of age.
 At this time, four subtypes of ADHD have been defined.
 These include the following:

 ADHD Inattentive type is defined by an individual experiencing at least six of the following characteristics: Fails to give close attention to details or makes careless mistakes.
 Difficulty sustaining attention.
 Does not appear to listen.
 Struggles to follow through on instructions.
 Difficulty with organization.
 Avoids or dislikes requiring sustained mental effort.
 Often loses things necessary for tasks.
 Easily distracted.
 Forgetful in daily activities.

 ADHD Hyperactive/Impulsive type is defined by an individual experiencing six of the following characteristics: Fidgets with hands or feet or squirms in seat.
 Difficulty remaining seated.
 Runs about or climbs excessively (in adults may be limited to subjective feelings of restlessness).
 Difficulty engaging in activities quietly.
 Acts as if driven by a motor.
 Talks excessively.
 Blurts out answers before questions have been completed.
 Difficulty waiting in turn-taking situations.
 Interrupts or intrudes upon others

 ADHD Combined type is defined by an individual meeting both sets of attention and hyperactive/impulsive criteria.